Gia Lam Airport: 1936–40

 Gia Lam Airfield (Aérogare de Gia Lam) was built in 1936, according to an urban plan laid out by French architect Ernest Hébrard over a decade earlier.
 Hébrard was hired by the city of Hanoi's Urban Planning and Architecture Services department in 1923 to supervise a number of urban renewal projects, including a new industrial area in Gia Lâm District, on the eastern bank of the Red River.
 Hébrard's plan for Gia Lam included a renovated railway station, along with space for factories, industrial establishments, and the new airfield.
 Upon its completion, it was one of two major airfields in the Hanoi area, the other being the (now-disused) Bach Mai Airfield.
 The airfield itself was constructed according to a design by French architect Félix Godard.

 1940–46

 On September 26, 1940, as part of the Invasion of French Indochina, Japanese forces took possession of the airfield, maintaining control throughout World War II, until their surrender to the Việt Minh during the August Revolution.
-Soon afterwards, the Democratic Republic of Vietnam was proclaimed, with Việt Minh leader Hồ Chí Minh as head of government.
+During the Japanese occupation period from early-on, Gia Lam had faced attacks from the combined forces of the RoCAF bombers escorted by AVG fighters, including a major offensive-strike operation on 22 January 1942, where RoCAF Tupolev SB-2 bombers from Taipingsi air base in Sichuan, rendezvoused with AVG fighter escort enroute to attacking the occupying Japanese forces stationed at Gia Lam.
+Soon after the end of WWII, the Democratic Republic of Vietnam was proclaimed following the August Revolution, with Việt Minh leader Hồ Chí Minh as head of government.
 France initially accepted the new government, but this position changed when negotiations about the future of Vietnam as a state within the French Union collapsed.
 Guerrilla fighting began between Việt Minh fighters and the French, and on December 19, 1946, in response to attacks on French installations in and around Hanoi, French troops re-occupied the airfield.